lenskit/lkpy/docs/guide/pipeline.rst

     the learned parameters but **not** the configuration or connections.
-The parameters can be reloaded into a compatible pipeline with :meth:`Pipeline.load_params`; a compatible pipeline can be created by running the pipeline setup code or using a saved pipeline configuration.
+The parameters can be reloaded into a compatible pipeline with :meth:`Pipeline.load_params`; a compatible pipeline can be created by running the same pipeline setup code or using a saved pipeline configuration.

 These can be mixed and matched; if you pickle an untrained pipeline, you can unpickle it and use :meth:`~Pipeline.load_params` to infuse it with parameters.